developerAvic/Online-Currency-Converter/README.md

 ## 📋 Project Description

-The Online Currency Converter is a web-based application that allows users to easily convert currencies using live exchange rates.
-It features dynamic flag updates, user-friendly inputs, and supports multiple currencies.
+The Online Currency Converter is a web-based application that allows users to easily convert currencies using live exchange rates.<br> It features dynamic flag updates, user-friendly inputs, and supports multiple currencies.

 ## 🌟 Features